Data Centers in Kolkata

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Kolkata are positioned to serve the central business district and the expanding IT hub in Salt Lake (Sector V) and New Town.
-This ensures low-latency connectivity for the city's financial, technology, and BPO sectors.
+Proximity To Key Business Districts: Data centers in Kolkata are strategically located to serve the city's central business district and the growing IT hub in Salt Lake City (Bidhannagar).
+This proximity provides low-latency connectivity for financial services, software development, and BPO industries.

 Natural Disaster Risk